Mechanism design for reputation systems

 China builds the mother of all online reputation systems:

-China is proposing to assess its citizens’ behavior over a totality of commercial and social activities, creating an uber-scoring system.
+China is proposing to assess its citizens’ behaviour over a totality of commercial and social activities, creating an uber-scoring system.
 When completed, the model could encompass everything from a person’s chat-room comments to their performance at work, while the score could be used to determine eligibility for jobs, mortgages, and social services.

 “They’ve been working on the credit system for the financial industry for a while now,” says Rogier Creemers, a China expert at Oxford University.
 “But, in recent years, the idea started growing that if you’re going to assess people’s financial status, you should equally be able to do that with other modes of trustworthiness.”